 Success in injury prevention often comes from having a good safety routine.
 Adopting a steady workplace operations schedule keeps everyone on task and working toward the same goals.
 Once a new routine is established, it will become a habit (and it can eliminate old bad habits that might have been formed).
 But what happens when you do everything right but overlook the smallest thing?
 In some professions, overlooking that little thing can be catastrophic.

 That’s why checklists are so important—they can help build new habits while making sure that small but essential tasks don’t fall through the cracks.
 And even the most basic checklist can improve effectiveness in any industry.
 As Atul Gawande notes in his book The Checklist Manifesto: How to Get Things Right, knowledge has become more accessible over the last several decades.
-Where ignorance used to be an acceptable (and more forgivable) reason for failure, now failing to correctly apply knowledge is simply unforgivable.
+Where ignorance used to be an acceptable (and more forgivable) reason for failure, declining to correctly apply knowledge is simply unforgivable.
 “Failures of ignorance we can forgive.
 If the knowledge of the best thing to do in a given situation does not exist, we are happy to have people simply make their best effort.
 But if the knowledge exists, and is not applied correctly, it is difficult not to be infuriated,” Gawande says.

 Creating structure in the work environment helps to ensure that everyone is following all of the prescribed functions of their job.
 Once functions are performed enough times, they will become a habit.
 Habits can help workers complete tasks even when their minds aren’t on the task at hand, but like memory, habits aren’t infallible.
 Implementing a checklist, even for the most routine tasks, is the key to reducing (or eliminating) injuries and critical mistakes.